GwiboGlagbo/GameTechFinal/README.md

 MSCH-C220 Game Jam, April 2025

 ## Theme
-You only have one bullet and one life
+You only have one bullet and one life.
+There's also only one ending (You always die).

 ## Game Play
 Objective